RyanThomasMusser/kickstart-meteor-react-flowrouter-SSR-codeSplit/README.md

 ## Production
 Use mupx

-# things to be aware of
+# Things to be aware of
 - SSR prevents Hot Module Reload (HMR) since the server compile client code and therefore rebuild everytime you change it.
 You probably want to disable SSR in development.
 To do that, change [this line](https://github.com/gsabran/kickstart-meteor-react-flowrouter-SSR-codeSplit/blob/master/src/TodoApp/server/index.js#L28)
 - code splitting only works on the client so you will see code like
 ```js